oxipay/oxidocs/README.md

   Each branch contains both AU and NZ version at the same time.
 The differences are contained in the mkdocs config files (mkdocs-au.yml and mkdocs-nz.yml respectively).

-* You can to create a branch for your changes.
+* You can create a branch for your changes.

         git checkout -b new-thing